 Imagine, Empathise, Research, Write.

-What do you think about this list?
+So how do you feel about this list?
 Do you agree or disagree with my conclusion?
-Do you have anything else to add?
 Let me know in the comments section below!